-The issue: Dr. Ivan Puah expounds that this is essentially a terrifying diet trend, as any food taken excessively is detrimental to health – yes, apple cider vinegar included.
+The issue: Dr. Ivan Puah expounds that this is a terrifying diet trend, as any food taken excessively is detrimental to health – yes, apple cider vinegar included.

-“ACV has high acidity, which means it could damage tooth enamel when taken neat instead of diluted.
+“ACV has high acidity, which could damage tooth enamel when taken neat instead of diluted.
 Several reports have uncovered its effects on the natural potassium content in our bodies, where it can cause or worsen low potassium levels.
 It can also potentially alter insulin levels, so people diagnosed with diabetes should be particularly cautious about overdosing on ACV,” he lets on.

-“In all honesty, there is no such thing as a fat-burning miracle.
+“Honestly, there is no such thing as a fat-burning miracle.
 If you’re particularly affected by your weight, I can’t stress enough the importance of adjusting your eating habits and adopting a more active lifestyle to lose excess weight.”

-VASER Lipo can get the job done with minimal disruption to the surrounding connective tissues, blood vessels, and nerves by delivering ultrasonic energy that specifically targets and breaks down fat cells.
+Vaser Liposuction can get the job done with minimal disruption to the surrounding connective tissues, blood vessels, and nerves by delivering ultrasonic energy that specifically targets and breaks down fat cells.

 When it’s performed by Dr. Ivan Puah who has more than 15 years of body sculpting experience under his belt, you can rest assured that he customises his approach according to your body shape, problematic fat distribution areas as well as your optimal goal to achieve the best possible results.

-Unlike other aesthetic doctors in the country, Dr. Ivan Puah from Amaris B. Clinic has trained extensively in various skin treatments and body sculpting procedures and holds a Graduate Diploma in Sports Medicine from Nanyang Technological University (NTU).
+Unlike other aesthetic doctors in the country, Dr Ivan Puah from Amaris B. Clinic has trained extensively in various skin treatments and body sculpting procedures and holds a Graduate Diploma in Sports Medicine from Nanyang Technological University (NTU).

-With a dedicated interest in fitness, weight management and body sculpting, you can trust him to guide you on your journey to better skin and a leaner, healthier body with the combination of a professionally tailored exercise plan and aesthetic procedures.
+With a dedicated interest in fitness, weight management, and body sculpting, you can trust him to guide you on your journey to better skin and a leaner, healthier body with the combination of a professionally tailored exercise plan and aesthetic procedures.